12 Types of Purple Butterflies

 by John Tann is licensed under CC BY 2.0

-The Purple Crow Butterfly, also known as the Euploea tulliolus, is indigenous to Taiwan, Vietnam, and several other nations in Asia, in addition to Australia.
+The Purple Crow Butterfly, also known as the Euploea tulliolus, is indigenous to Taiwan, Vietnam, and several other Asian nations, in addition to Australia.

 The purple tint on the black wings of this species is where its moniker comes from.